XeroAPI/Xero-Java/README.md

 ## Logging
 The SDK includes a log4j.
+This [post gives you the basics](https://www.mkyong.com/logging/log4j-hello-world-example/) on log4j.

 To configure, add a log4j.properties file to the Resources directory.